Agoric/documentation/main/dapps/alpha-release-candidate.md

 `zcf` is the Zoe Contract Facet and is the only argument provided to the contract.

-The contract must return a record with any of the following:
+The contract must return a record with any (or none) of the following:
 1. `creatorFacet` - an object usually with admin authority only given to the entity which calls `E(zoe).startInstance(...)`.
 The creatorFacet can be used to create invitations for other parties, and take actions